Adaptive Webpage Fingerprinting from TLS Traces: Adversarial Setup

-\textit{Protocol-agnostic.} While past works have focused on a specific protocol version, it is advantageous for a practical adversary to be able to fingerprint webpages/websites regardless of the underlying protocol version used by the user.
-For example, a fingerprinting deployment that is tailored to only one protocol version of the TLS protocol could potentially be temporarily circumvented by switching to a different version (e.g., from TLS 1.2 to 1.3) or even to a different ciphersuite than the current one.
-This is not a strict requirement (protocol-specific attacks can be also very effective), but we consider this a desirable (albeit not necessary) feature for highly-transferable models.
+While past works have focused on a specific protocol version, it is advantageous for a practical adversary to be able to fingerprint webpages regardless of the underlying protocol version used by the user.
+For example, a fingerprinting deployment that is tailored to only one protocol version of the TLS protocol could potentially be temporarily circumvented by switching to a different version (e.g., from TLS 1.2 to 1.3) or even to a different ciphersuite entirely.
+This is not a strict requirement (protocol-specific attacks can be also very effective) but we consider this a desirable (albeit not necessary) feature for highly-transferable models.